National Cook a Sweet Potato Day

 As sweet potatoes are one of the most important crops in the world, it only makes sense that National Cook a Sweet Potato Day has arisen over the ages.
 Sweet potatoes are delicious and chock-full of all sorts of vitamins and minerals your body needs to stay healthy, and it’s high time we stopped looking at them as just an addition to our Thanksgiving dinner.

-The History of Cook a Sweet Potato Day
+History of National Cook a Sweet Potato Day

-How to Celebrate Cook a Sweet Potato Day
+How to celebrate National Cook a Sweet Potato Day

 Here is a fast and easy recipe for some healthy fries and dip that will help you keep your New Year’s resolutions and watch your waistline:

 - 3 sweet potatoes, cut into about 1 by 5-inch “fries”

 - 2 tablespoons olive oil

 - 1 tablespoon chopped fresh basil leaves

 Preheat the oven to 200 degrees Celsius.
 Slice the sweet potatoes into fries and place them on a foil-lined baking sheet.
 Toss well with the olive oil.
 Combine the basil, salt, and pepper in a little bowl and sprinkle the mixture over the fries.
 Bake until golden, about 45 minutes.
 In another bowl combine the mayonnaise and sour cream, garlic, and lemon juice, and stir to combine.
 When the sweet potato fries come out of the oven, serve them with the garlic sauce alongside for dipping.

 All in all, cook a Sweet Potato Day may very well be one of the “sweetest” celebrations around!